MarcoCrok/marcobucceri/content/guides/_index.md

 ---
 title: "Guides"
 description: "Guides covering setup processes, configurations, and best practices."
-layout: "guides"  # This prevents Hugo from auto-listing posts
+layout: "guides"  # This forces Hugo to use the correct template
 ---

 ## Guides covering setup processes, configurations, and best practices.